 Hugh Laurie: Peter Jones the department store in Sloane Square?

-Medusa Stoppit: No, Peter Jones the actor and "Just A Minute" star.
+Medusa Stoppit: (sarcastic) No, Peter Jones the actor and "Just A Minute" star.
 Yes, of course, the department store.

 Hugh Laurie: But I thought you were responsible for the actual manufacture and design.

 Medusa Stoppit: I'm an ARTIST!
 It would take years to learn the skills involved in cutling.
 I haven't got the time between private viewings and press interviews to start acquiring vulgar skills.
 That's for ARTISANS.
 I BOUGHT the cutlery.
 Surely that's enough.
-If YOU had selected it it would've remained cutlery!
+If YOU had selected it, it would've remained cutlery!
 As it is, I bought it and it's become, as you can see, something remorselessly OTHER!

-Bothwell Crant: I think what Medusa is trying to say is that materials, design and function are subservient to MEANING.
-Meaning, of course, is connotational and independent of prescribed DENOTATION.
+Bothwell Crant: I think what Medusa is trying to say is that materials, design and function are subservient to meaning.
+Meaning, of course, is connotational and independent of prescribed denotation.
 It is her election of a meaning that is relevant, not the notionally determined and ultimately arbitrary dictates of manufacturers.

 Hugh Laurie: Right.
 I see.